In the CSP, you have a public profile and you can have specific profiles for your customers that you are connected with through the CSP.

 Clicking on the Next button takes you to the Would you like to offer discounts to get paid faster? page where you can set your Payment Discount Preferences (static discounting, formerly: Coupa Accelerate preferences).
 These preferences are automatically applied to all your invoices with the customer.

 Providing your payment discount preferences is optional.
+The selected payment terms can be used only with your Coupa Pay customer(s).

 On the left you can see your default payment term(s), and on the right, you can select new terms to automatically replace the existing ones.